On a question of Slaman and Steel: Open questions

 \section{Open questions}

 We pose a conjecture which would give a negative answer to Question~\ref{hyp-rec-fin}.
-It states in a strong way that Turing equivalence cannot be nontrivally written as an increasing union of Borel equivalence relations.
+It states in a strong way that Turing equivalence cannot be nontrivially written as an increasing union of Borel equivalence relations.

 \begin{conj} Suppose we write Turing equivalence as an increasing union \mbox{$(\equiv_T) = \bigunion_n E_n$} of Borel equivalence relations $E_n$ where $E_{n} \subset E_{n+1}$ for all $n$.
 Then there exists a pointed perfect set $P$ and some $i$ so that $E_i \restriction P = (\equiv_T \restriction P)$. \end{conj}